hackforla/VRMS/README.md

 ## Get up and running

-1. Have (Node)[https://nodejs.org/en/download/] installed locally:
+1. Have [Node](https://nodejs.org/en/download/) and NPM installed locally:
     - Verify with `node -v` and `npm -v` respectively.

+1. Install [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable): an improved package manager
+    - Verify with `yarn --version`

 1. Verify that you have the git remote repositories configured:
-    - Verify that the output of `git remote -v` shows your local repo and the upstream vrms repo.
+    - Verify that the output of `git remote -v` shows your local repo as origin and the upstream vrms repo.

 1. Install the node packages needed in each directory:
-    - `cd vrms/` and run `npm install`
+    - `cd vrms/` and run `yarn install`
-    - `cd client` and run `npm install`
+    - `cd client` and run `yarn install`
-    - `cd ../backend` and run `npm install`
+    - `cd ../backend` and run `yarn install`

-1. Create `.env` files in both the frontend and backend directories:
+1. Add your required environment variables for the frontend and backend directories:
     - `touch vrms/backend/.env`
     - `touch vrms/client/.env`
     - Then paste the content from the [document](https://docs.google.com/document/d/1yDF6UmyO-MPNrl3y_Mw0mkm_WaixlSkXzWbudCzHXDY/edit?usp=sharing).
 It is accessible for the project team members only.
+    - *Please note that the `ports` for the frontend and backend are set in this location*

-1. Take a second to review the `server.js` file in the `vrms/backend` folder.
-It is a blueprint for the back end, so please familiarize yourself with it.
+1. Take a second to review the `app.js` and `server.js` files in the `vrms/backend` folder.
+These two files are a  blueprint for the back end, so please familiarize yourself with it.
 You'll see folders for the database collection models, routes for the API, and a config file which loads the necessary environment variables.

 1. Start the local development servers (frontend & backend).
     - Navigate to the root of the application `vrms/` and run `npm run dev`